preterag/pipecdn/docs/development/architecture.md

 Commands flow through the system as follows:

-1. User enters a command via the CLI (tools/pop)
+1. User enters a command via the CLI (tools/pop) or Web UI
-2. Command is standardized and parsed by command.sh
+2. Command is standardized and parsed by command.sh or transformed by the UI server
 3. Command is routed to the appropriate module
 4. Module executes the command, using utilities from common.sh as needed
-5. Results are displayed to the user through consistent output formatting
+5. Results are displayed to the user through consistent output formatting or returned to the Web UI

 ## File Structure